 What is Bankruptcy?

 Bankruptcy is the legal process of seeking relief from debt collectors and creditors.
 Filing bankruptcy immediately stops all debt collection proceedings, including repossessions and foreclosures.
 The specifics of how debts are repaid or discharged is dictated by the type of bankruptcy filed and the bankruptcy discharge order.
+The most commonly filed bankruptcy claims are Chapter 7 and Chapter 13.

 What does Bankruptcy do?